8 min read Updated 18 May 2026

 Don't

-• Cut off internet completely
+• Cut off the internet completely

-• Confiscate all devices
+• Confiscate every device

 • Threaten or shame them